CollarNetworks/protocol-core/devdocs/2024-oct-internal-review-3.md

 ###  ConfigHub:
 - [x] #low max allowed protocol fee APR
-- [ ] #low isSupportedCash/Collateral redundant because canOpen is sufficient and the methods are always used together + assets are immutable in all using contracts. increases potential for config issues, gas, and admin dos.
+- [x] #low isSupportedCash/Collateral redundant because canOpen is sufficient and the methods are always used together.
+Increases potential for config issues, gas, and admin dos.
+Instead can use nested mappings to store both assets and canOpen together.
 - [ ] #low ownable2step has error prone transfer method (since `transferOwnership` is overridden but functionality is different), override to `nominateOwner`
 - [ ] #low pause guardians should be a mapping / set to avoid having to share pauser pkey between team members / owner multi-sig signers and bot
+- [x] #note canOpen is not pair / asset specific, so can allow cross asset misuse
 - [ ] #note docs are incomplete
 - [x] #note naming: BIPS / percent in LTV
 - [ ] #note MAX_CONFIGURABLE_DURATION 5 years seems excessive?